chef-cft/dca_workshop/README.md

 7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and then go back into Compliance to see all the updated/fixed controls.

-**Test the DevSec hardening cookbook in advance to see if it fixes all controls or if there are bugs and controls left unfixed**  This is an open source cookbook, sometimes controls comeback still failling.
-If controls are unfixed you can either make a local copy and update the cookbook itself if possible (and maybe even submit the fix back to DevSec as a pull request).
-Else at least understand a bug has been introduced and be prepared to acknowledge it.

 8. Optional: Execute 'On-site scan-only option'.
 (See *Appendix III* for more info)